JoeyFuller/DWA1/README.md

 DELETE /api/v1/urls/:id

 ```
-This is ment to display a shortened URL or in this case a placeholder url with a 4 digit short code added.
-EX:
+This is ment to display a shortened URL or in this case a placeholder url with a 4 digit short code added EX:

 ```
 short_url:dj32